tendermint/tendermint/docs/architecture/adr-082-socket-protocol.md

   for bugs and vulnerabilities, and we should not have multiple options for basic interfaces without a clear and well-documented reason.

-- Question 2a: Standardize on gRPC and deprecate/remove the socket protocol?
+- Question 2a: Choose gRPC and deprecate/remove the socket protocol?

   Claim: Maintaining and improving a custom RPC protocol is a substantial project and not directly relevant to the requirements of consensus.
 We would